Professional AC Maintenance in Houston

 - Check drain pans and condensate drain: Drainage pans have holes in them to allow condensation to drip off the AC unit, which often becomes clogged with leaves and other yard debris.
 Additionally, the condensate drain tube must also be cleaned and have debris in or around it removed.

 - Check outdoor and indoor fans for proper operation: As air conditioning units age, the hardest hit components are always the moving parts.
 The indoor and outdoor fans will tend to have motor issues after a few years of use and may require repair or replacement.

 - Lubricate any applicable parts: Modern HVAC systems generally do not require any periodic oiling of its components, where older units may have a port for lubricating fan motors and other bearings.

 - Replace filters: Dirty air conditioning filters allow dust to build up in your HVAC ducts and cause your air conditioning to work harder, making it less efficient.
 Changing your air filters alone can increase the efficiency of your AC by 15%.
 Some things you can do in-between annual air conditioning maintenance are to check the filters each month and replace them if they start to look dirty.
 Keep an eye on the area around your AC unit’s drainage pan, remove any weeds or other debris that could block the drain holes of the pan.

 AC Maintenance Services

-If you notice a sudden change in performance or efficiency from your AC system, call Nick’s Plumbing, Sewer, and HVAC to schedule an air conditioning maintenance appointment.
+If you notice a sudden change in performance or efficiency from your AC system, call Nick’s Plumbing & Air Conditioning to schedule an air conditioning maintenance appointment.
 We are the premier air conditioning maintenance service company in the Houston area.
 With over 40 years of experience, we have the knowledge and expertise that our loyal customers have come to rely on when they require air conditioning maintenance.

 We look forward to hearing from you!